Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

   - Containers
     - Low(er) overhead than virtual machines.
     - Container operates in "fenced off" part of the operating system (`cgroups`).
-    - Container runs kernel of the host OS.
+    - Container runs kernel of the host OS -> Does **not** run its own OS in.
     - Operating system (OS) needs to be compatible with underlying OS.
 Cannot run different OS than host.
 (TODO: Verify this)
       - **Note**: Windows 10 can run Linux containers!
 (Due to Windows Subsystem for Linux?!)
+    - A process for which (and its childs) special rules apply.
 - Shortly recap what we have learned about containers.
   - Fenced-off, relies on capabilities of OS etc.
 - LXD/LXC and its container registry [Linux containers](https://linuxcontainers.org/)